Delaware City, Delaware: Education

+Previously Delaware City was in the New Castle-Gunning Bedford School District.
+That district merged into the New Castle County School District in 1978.
+That district was divided into four districts, among them the Colonial district, in 1981.

+Delaware City Public Library is the public library of the municipality.

 Infrastructure

 Transportation

 Delaware Route 9 serves as the main road through Delaware City, passing southeast–northwest through the city on 5th Street.
 South of Delaware City, DE 9 passes over the Chesapeake and Delaware Canal on the Reedy Point Bridge.
 North of Delaware City, DE 9 has an intersection with Delaware Route 72, which provides access to U.S. Route 13 and Delaware Route 1.
 DART First State provides bus service to Delaware City along Route 44, which heads north to Christiana Mall.
 Delaware City is at the east end of the Chesapeake and Delaware Canal, which provides boaters with access to the Delaware River to the east and the Chesapeake Bay to the west.
 The Forts Ferry Crossing is a passenger ferry that provides access from Delaware City to Fort Delaware on Pea Patch Island in the Delaware River and to Fort Mott in New Jersey.

 Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity and natural gas to Delaware City.
 The water system in Delaware City is owned by the city and operated under contract by Artesian Water Company, a subsidiary of Artesian Resources.
 Sewer service in Delaware City is provided by New Castle County.
 Trash collection is provided under contract by Waste Industries while recycling collection is provided by the city.
 Cable and internet in Delaware City is provided by Atlantic Broadband and Verizon.
 Telephone service is provided mostly by Verizon, with Cavalier Telephone also serving the city.